Undergraduate Course: Unions, Revolutions and Enlightenment: Developments in Political Thought in Early Modern Scotland (HIST10451)

-- demonstrate, by way of coursework, a detailed understanding of early modern Scottish political thought;
+- demonstrate, by way of coursework and examination, a detailed understanding of early modern Scottish political thought;

-- demonstrate, by way of coursework, an ability to read, analyse and reflect critically upon scholarship relating to early modern Scottish political thought;
+- demonstrate, by way of coursework and examination, an ability to read, analyse and reflect critically upon scholarship relating to early modern Scottish political thought;

-- demonstrate, by way of coursework, the ability to develop and sustain scholarly arguments, by formulating appropriate questions and utilising relevant evidence;
+- demonstrate, by way of coursework and examination, the ability to develop and sustain scholarly arguments, by formulating appropriate questions and utilising relevant evidence;

 - demonstrate independence of mind, initiative, intellectual integrity and maturity.